adobe/reactor-extension-core/README.md

  */
 ```

 While changing `package.json` to point to the tar file for @react/react-spectrum is simple and natively supported by npm, this is not the case with @react/collection-view, since it is a dependency of @react/react-spectrum.

-To point `package-lock.json` to use the tar file for @react/react-collection-view, we leverage the [npm-force-resolutions](https://www.npmjs.com/package/npm-force-resolutions) package.
+To solve this problem, this project uses Yarn for installing dependencies since it natively supports [selective dependency resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/).